controlm/ctm-python-client/CONTRIBUTING.md

 # How to contribute to Control-M Python Client

-## Reporting bugs and opening issues
+## Support

-If you have found any bug, check if there is not already an [issue opened](https://github.com/controlm/ctm-python-client/issues) on it.
-If none are opened on the subject, you can create a new one
+Found a bug?
+Looking for a new feature?
+Check if we have an [issue open already](https://github.com/controlm/ctm-python-client/issues).
+If we don't, go ahead and create one.
+Together with the community we will make an effort to prioritize and address relevant issues.

 ## Contributions